 World Kindness Australia.

-In fact we welcome everyone regardless of Race, Religion, Gender, Politics, Age, Sexual Preference and or Zip Codes to join the campaign for a kinder world.
+In fact we welcome everyone regardless of Tribe, Race, Religion, Gender, Politics, Age, Sexual Preference and or Zip Codes to join the campaign for a kinder world.
 Membership to World Kindness Australia is not based on members receiving or expecting benefits of membership, rather wanting to contribute to provide a value add to the global campaign for a kinder world.
 Our expectations for any organisation whether it be, Cities, Schools, Not For Profits or Businesses seeking to participate, is that they are willing to commence a journey in the spirit of collaboration and prepared to meet the KPIs, ( Kindness Performance Indicators )

 What it means to be a Member of World Kindness Australia

 The mission of World Kindness Australiais to inspire individuals, schools, Not for Profit Community Groups, peak association bodies, businesses and government bodies to see the nation united on a national platform of kindness by collaborating to create a kinder world.
-As the peak national US Kindness body, we collectively represent the Australia at the international table and provide a collaborative value add to the global movement through the independent endeavours of our members.
+As the peak national Australia Kindness body, we collectively represent Australia at the international table and provide a collaborative value add to the global movement through the independent endeavours of our members.

 - Individual Members of influence.
 (FYI everyone has Influence)